By G G Collins

 Are You Dangerous?

-Reporting is a nonstop job where you’re learning faster than a child in its first year of school or the bewildered Freshman in college.
+Writing is a nonstop job where you’re learning faster than a child in its first year of school or the bewildered Freshman in college.
 Just try not to diagnose illnesses, take over the controls of an airplane or start creating dance steps.
-Go ahead, be dangerous, learn everything you can and write about.
+Go ahead, be dangerous, learn everything you can and write about it.

 Tools of the Trade

 If you want to write for newspapers and magazines, you’ll want to have a copy of The Associated Press Stylebook.
 It contains the approved spellings that media uses most often.
 For instance, did you know that “Web site” is two words, the first one capitalized?
+Update: AP now says that “website” is a proper spelling.
 And “e-mail” has a hyphen?
 It also contains Celsius conversion tables for those international stories, along with international time zones.
 There are sections on sports and business guidelines and media law, something we all need to know about to avoid problems pesky problems like lawsuits.

 For fiction writers, the reference text of choice is the The Chicago Manual of Style.
 This is the style guide that many book publishers use.
 Yes, this can be desert dry stuff, but knowing when to use a hyphen in compound words is important.
 If you write arts, for instance, you’ll want to check out the rules on musical compositions.
 But this is kind of fun.
 When a publisher says “yes,” you’ll want to know what all those copyediting marks mean when they return your manuscript for correction.
 Yup, they’re in there.

-Despite what your typing teacher may have told you, in journalism there is only one space that separates sentences.
+Despite what your typing teacher may have told you, in journalism there is only one space that separates sentences and the same now in book publishing.
 If you’re an aspiring reporter, time to become acquainted with the spacing quirks.
-During my early years as a newspaper writer, I might be asked to use triple- or double-spacing in my manuscript.
+During my early years as a writer, I might be asked to use triple- or double-spacing in my manuscript.
 Margins were 1-inch at least, and the font was “Courier.”
 It was easy to use Courier because you can get about 250 words per page, making the word count easy.
 But now, we have word processing programs that count the words for us.

 There are more changes.
 Editors are asking me to use single-spacing and may also ask for a specific font, usually Times New Roman.
-Some will want you to set up a newspaper column.
-In an ever-changing journalism world, be certain to ask these questions if a style sheet isn’t provided.
-Do-overs aren’t always a given in the fast-paced world of online–or print–reporting.
+Some will want you to set up a column.
+In an ever-changing writing world, be certain to ask these questions if a style sheet isn’t provided.
+Do-overs aren’t always a given in the fast-paced world of writing.

 The Value of a Weekly Newspaper